 Actually, I do.
 I have a degree in theatre, and that will always be my first love.
 I spent years dancing and training for a career in theatre, only to graduate from college and think "Eh, this might not be for me."
 A summer spent interning at a Broadway theatre and a handful of very stressful auditions later, I knew that I didn't want to make my career as a performer.
 I adore weddings because they marry everything that I love about the theatricality of a stage production with the beautiful drama that is everyday life.
 I love witnessing moments unfold and unfurl.
 I love watching a day grow and swell from beginning to end.
 I love the delicate three-act structure of a wedding day.
 I'm not a swooning newbie proclaiming that I love love, but I do love weddings.
 Honestly.

-Oh yes I do!
+Oh yes, I do!
 I am a hugely voracious reader, barreling through book after book (often in lieu of sleeping).
 I love lifting weights, hate yoga, and barely tolerate running.
 I see as many theatrical productions as I can.
 I love to travel.
-I love horror movies - but the scary-ghost kind, not the slasher-jump kind.
+I love horror movies - but the scary ghost kind, not the slasher-jump kind.
 I write, I paint, and I'm opening an art gallery with my best friends.
 Mostly, I just love being in the presence of my family.
 I have two wonderful, delightful daughters.
 I am also wildly, deeply, insanely in love with Chloe, who is honestly the best dog ever, and Taylor Swift, who will probably be great one day but right now she's a puppy who just wants to eat my face off.